 View the lists of protections denied and what happens to couples as a result.

 Where can gay and lesbian couples get married?

-California, Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, Utah, Washington, West Virginia, Wisconsin and Wyoming, as well as the District of Columbia, have the freedom to marry for gay couples.
+California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, Utah, Washington, West Virginia, Wisconsin and Wyoming, as well as the District of Columbia, have the freedom to marry for gay couples.

 Learn more about what’s going on in your state.

 How will this affect children?

 Excluding same-sex couples from marriage harms children by denying them and their parents the support that would come to their families through the freedom to marry.
 Studies have proven that children of lesbian or gay parents are as well-adjusted as those of non-gay parents.

 All major child welfare experts, including the American Academy of Pediatrics, the National Association of Social Workers, the American Psychiatric Association, and the American Psychological Association, support the freedom to marry for same-sex couples because all children deserve the right to insurance coverage, social security, emergency care and inheritance rights no matter who their parents are.
 All families benefit from the reassurance that comes from knowing that your family is safe and secure.

 Learn more about how the freedom to marry affects children and families.